JLESC/jlesc.github.io/_projects/lossy-compress-linear-algebra.md

 system architectures.

-The project involves JLESC Fellow Jon Calhoun, JSC affiliated graduate student Micro Altenbernd, Robert Speck from JSC, and Franck Cappello from Argonne.
+The project involves JLESC Fellow Jon Calhoun, JSC affiliated graduate student Mirco Altenbernd, Robert Speck from JSC, and Franck Cappello from Argonne.
 This project was formed though collaborative discussions at the 2018 JLESC workshop in Barcelona.

 ## Results for 2019/2020

+In-progress results from comparing SZ lossy compression vs multigrid compression for checkpointing iterative linear solvers was presented at the SPPEXA workshop in Dresden (October 2019).
+Currently, a journal article based on the results in being prepared for submission to the IEEE Transactions on Parallel and Distributed Systems.

+Preliminary results on evaluating current state-of-the-art compressors for use inside the pySDC application from Robert Speck were accepted and presented as an ACM student research competition (SRC) poster at SC'19.
+Results showed that specially designed lossy compressors are effective at reducing the runtime memory size, but long compression/decompression times results in slowdown.

 ## Visits and meetings

-Planned: Visit by Mirco Altenbernd to Clemson, Spring 2019 for 2 months.
+* Completed: Visit by Mirco Altenbernd to Clemson, Spring 2019 for 2 months.
-Planned: Present talk at JLESC Meeting in Knoxville, April 2019.
+* Completed: Present talk at JLESC Meeting in Knoxville, April 2019.
+* Completed: Brief meetup and presented in progress work at SPPEXA workshop in Dresden, October 2019.
+* Planned: Present talk at JLESC Meeting in Bonn, April 2020.

 ## Impact and publications

+* One ACM student research competition poster at Supercomputing 2019.

 {% bibliography --cited --file jlesc.bib %}